 EGCI 426 GEOTECHNICAL ENGINEERING

-Students will study physical and chemical properties of soils and subsurface structures with a focus on mechanics of aggregations applied to earthwork and foundations design.
+Second semester 3 hours Students will study physical and chemical properties of soils and subsurface structures with a focus on mechanics of aggregations applied to earthwork and foundations design.
 Prerequisite: EGR 223.
 Engineering Course fee.

 EGCI 428 HYDROLOGY